-When successfully completed, the general and specific requirements of this diploma will prepare students for entry into the third-year of Simon Fraser University's BSc in Health Sciences.
+When successfully completed, the general and specific requirements of this diploma will prepare students for entry into the third-year of Simon Fraser University's B.Sc. in Health Sciences.

-Students interested in pursuing SFU's BA in Health Sciences may also want to consult this Calendar for the Associate of Arts Degree in Health Sciences or the Diploma in Arts and Science (Health Sciences: Arts).
-Students may also want to consult this Calendar for details of the Associate of Science Degree in Health Science Curriculum.
+Students interested in pursuing SFU's B.A. in Health Sciences may also want to consult this Calendar for the Associate of Arts Degree in Health Sciences or the Diploma in Arts and Science (Health Sciences: Arts).
+Students may also want to consult this Calendar for details of the Associate of Science Degree in Health Sciences.

-Within the framework of the general requirements of the Arts and Science Diploma, students must complete at least 20 courses (minimum 60 credits) including:
+- Within the framework of the general requirements of the Arts and Science Diploma, students must complete at least 20 courses (minimum 60 credits) including:

-- 1. BIOL 1115
+- BIOL 1115

-- 2. BIOL 1215
+- BIOL 1215

-- 3. BIOL 2315
+- BIOL 2315

-- 4. BIOL 2415
+- BIOL 2415

-- 5. BIOL 2330
+- BIOL 2330

-- 6. CHEM 1120
+- CHEM 1120

-- 7. CHEM 1220 8.
-CHEM 2316
+- CHEM 1220

-- 9. CHEM 2416
+- CHEM 2316CHEM 2416

-- 10. HSCI 1130
+- HSCI 1130

-- 11. STAT 1124
+- PHYS 1101

-- 12. Three of the following: HSCI 2211, 2212, 2214, 2215, or 2216
+- STAT 1124

-- 13. Six credits of university-transferable English
+- Three of the following: HSCI 2211, 2212, 2214, 2215, or 2216

-- 14. Four courses (minimum 12 credits) of university-transferable electives
+- Six credits of university-transferable English

-- When choosing courses, students should consult the general requirements of the Diploma in Arts and Science to ensure they choose a selection of courses that meet these requirements. - Students are advised to check with the BC Transfer Guide regarding SFU's QBW requirements. - SFU's Faculty of Health Science BSc in Health Sciences program has three streams: - General Studies Stream: Students preparing to enter this stream are required to take any three of HSCI 2211, 2212, 2214, 2215, and 2216 - Environmental and Occupational Health Stream: Students preparing to enter this stream are required to take HSCI 2211, 2216, and one of HSCI 2212, 2214, or 2215. - c.
-Infectious Diseases Stream: Students preparing to enter this stream are required to take HSCI 2212 and 2216 and one of 2211, 2214, or 2215. - 4.
-Upon completion of the first year of post-secondary studies (10 courses, minimum 30 credits) students may make a formal declaration in writing to the Coordinator of Health Sciences stating their intention to pursue a Diploma in Arts and Science (Health Science: Science).
+- Three courses (minimum 9 credits) of university-transferable electives (See Note 1)

-The selection of students to participate formally in the program is based on completion of 10 courses (minimum 30 credits) and a minimum 2.25 CGPA and provides priority registration in those courses needed to fulfil the diploma requirements.
+- When choosing courses, students should consult the general requirements of the Diploma in Arts and Science to ensure they choose a selection of courses that meet these requirements. - Students are advised to check with the BC Transfer Guide regarding SFU's QBW requirements. - 3.
+SFU's Faculty of Health Science B.Sc. in Health Sciences program has two streams: - a.
+Life Science Stream: Students preparing to enter this stream are required to take two of HSCI 2211, 2212, 2214, 2215, or 2216. - Population and Quantitataive Health Stream: Students preparing to enter this stream are required to take at least three of HSCI 2211, 2212, 2215 or 2216 - 4.
+Upon completion of the first year of postsecondary studies (10 courses, minimum 30 credits) students may make a formal declaration in writing to the Coordinator of Health Sciences stating their intention to pursue a Diploma in Arts and Science (Health Science: Science). - 5.
+The selection of students to participate formally in the program is based on completion of 10 courses (minimum 30 credits) and a minimum 2.25 CGPA and provides priority registration in those courses needed to fulfill the diploma requirements.
 Students who are not formally selected to participate in the program may still pursue a diploma in their selected area of concentration, but they will register for all required courses according to the normal registration schedule for arts and science students.